Chocolate Milk vs Endurox R4 Recovery Drink – Stimulus Edition

 2) Water: Free3) Total cost per serving: $1.60

 So there you have it.
 Now, the most important thing is taste.
-And since I think Endurox tastes akin to Camel Piss*, and Chocolate Milk tastes awesome…it’s a winner regardless of cost. :) But that fact that Endurox is 3 times more expensive than Chocolate Milk means by switching to Chocolate Milk you’re giving yourself a small Economic Stimulus package.
+And since I think Endurox tastes akin to Camel Piss*, and Chocolate Milk tastes awesome…it’s a winner regardless of cost. :) But the fact that Endurox is 3 times more expensive than Chocolate Milk means by switching to Chocolate Milk you’re giving yourself a small Economic Stimulus package.

 *Note, I don’t know what Camel Piss tastes like, but I do know what it smells like…and it smells like Endurox.
 Thereby I can only assume they taste the same.